Justin Turner Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks 13th in MLB.
+- The Orioles pitching staff is 13th in MLB with a collective nine strikeouts per nine innings.

-- The Orioles' 4.13 team ERA ranks 13th across all MLB pitching staffs.
+- The Orioles have a 4.30 team ERA that ranks 16th across all league pitching staffs.

-- The Orioles rank 14th in baseball in home runs given up (25 total, 1.1 per game).
+- The Orioles rank 13th in baseball in home runs allowed (26 total, 1.1 per game).

-- Bradish (1-0) gets the starting nod for the Orioles, his third this season.
+- Wells (0-1) takes the mound for the Orioles in his fourth start of the season.
+He has a 2.70 ERA in 23 1/3 innings pitched, with 16 strikeouts.

-- In his last time out on Wednesday, the righty tossed six scoreless innings against the Washington Nationals while surrendering five hits.
+- In his last appearance -- out of the bullpen on Saturday -- the right-hander tossed 2/3 innings against the Detroit Tigers while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.